amoffat/sh/README.md

 again.
 If the command still isn't found, a CommandNotFound exception is raised.

-Commands with other, more uncommonly-named symbols in them must be accessed directly through The "Command" class wrapper.
+Commands with other, more uncommonly-named symbols in them must be accessed directly through the "Command" class wrapper.
 The Command class takes the full path to the program as a string:

 ```python
 p27 = Command(which("python2.7"))